andersmurphy/andersmurphy-blog/resources/posts/2021-07-18-clojure-destructive-macros.md

 Magic.

-In this post we've seen how to use `destructure` write a quick macro that supports destructuring and does something useful with the bindings.
+In this post we've seen how to use `destructure` to write a macro that supports destructuring and does something useful with the bindings.

 That being said.
 I'd probably think twice before using `let->map` everywhere as it's implementation is somewhat fragile (`filter` depending on collections starting with "map__" or "vec__") and is unlikely to cover all edge cases.
 The gains are also pretty minimal.